arangodb/docs/3.7/programs-arangod-general.md

 The default language is used for sorting and comparing strings.
-The language value is a two-letter language code (ISO-639) or it is composed by a two-letter language code with and a two letter country code (ISO-3166).
+The language value is a two-letter language code (ISO-639) or it is composed by a two-letter language code followed by a two letter country code (ISO-3166).
 For example, "de", "en", "en_US" or "en_UK".

 The default default-language is set to be the system locale on that platform.